 If you are not sure what image stabilization is, I won’t explain it all, but a combination of hardware and software are used to keep your image steady.
 Flexible parts and motorized leveling arms work on the outside, while software uses cropping or other techniques to compensate for the jolt of rapid movements.

 Bottom line, a fixed camera will never produce the same quality as a camera affixed to a Gimbal.
 However, you may not need the very best, check out the options, there might just be a lower cost unit that does exactly what you need.

 Final thoughts before we begin

 I wan’t to express a thought before you dive into the camera drones below, well, that was sort of it, actually.
 Many of the top quadcopters on the market today are highly skilled at hovering in place and offering up great photos, so what makes a selfie drone so special?
-Truth is, we’ve been sitting on this article for a while, the cute and highly-portable drones you are about to see have some serious compromises as far as flight goes.
+Truth is, we’ve been sitting on this article for a while, some of the cute and highly-portable drones you are about to see have some serious compromises as far as flight goes.

 This is not a written rule, it is entirely possible that smaller drones pack just as many safety and flight features as the Mavic Pro.
 At this stage in the game, we doubt it.
 Which is why we will simply say that the best selfie drone is going to be the best camera drone with the form factor you can handle.